qbead/qbeadWebsite/content/main/ask_a_scientist.md

 <div class="row dark">
 <div class="column long-text">
 Can a cell glow green?
 Learn all about microscopes, fluorescence and how these glowing cells are leading to cures for viruses like HIV.
-Watch the below clip from Elise.
+Watch the below clip from [Elise](/elise), a PhD student in biomedical engineering at Yale.
 </div>
 </div>